-Are you tired of dealing with squatters in KY?
+Are you tired of dealing with squatters in Kentucky or Indiana?

-If you’re considering selling a house because you’re tired of dealing with squatters, we can help.
-Request a cash offer below to get started or continue reading to learn more about squatter’s rights in Kentucky.
+If you’re considering selling a house in Kentucky or Indiana because you’re tired of dealing with squatters, we buy houses with squatters.
+Request a cash offer below to get started or continue reading to learn more about squatters rights👇👇👇.

-Squatter’s rights, also known as adverse possession, allow an individual to gain ownership of a property by occupying it for a certain period of time without the permission of the property owner.
+Yes, squatters have rights by Kentucky law.
+Squatters Rights, also known as adverse possession, allow an individual to gain ownership of a property by occupying it for a certain period of time without the permission of the owner.

-This can happen when a property is vacant and unclaimed for an extended period of time.
+This can happen when it is vacant and unclaimed for an extended period of time.
 However, squatting on properties that are currently in use or inhabited by the rightful owner is not allowed.

 - Understanding Adverse Possession in Kentucky